confluentinc/getting-started-guides/springboot/README.md

 ## Consume Events

-Run the following command to run the Spring Boot application for the Producer.
+Run the following command to run the Spring Boot application for the Consumer.

 ```sh
 gradle bootRun --args='--consumer'